mgreiler/se-unlocked/Transcripts/EP_07_Charity_Majors.md

-explain or convince or convey or break down or, or customize you know, advice or like how to, you know, how to roll the red carpet right up to a team's front door so that it, so that they don't have to do a lot of work to try and figure out how to incorporate us beause we have kind of done that work for them.
+explain or convince or convey or break down or, or customize you know, advice or like how to, you know, how to roll the red carpet right up to a team's front door so that it, so that they don't have to do a lot of work to try and figure out how to incorporate us coz we have kind of done that work for them.
 You know, I really do think that not every senior engineer, but most every senior engineer should try management.
 Um, doesn't mean you have to manage a team, but you know, management is just a collection of skills and experiences and, you